ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/read-screen-in-braille.md

 8. Connect your Braille device to the system over USB, serial port or Bluetooth.

+9. If you use Firefox, close it and reopen it.
+Orca can then read the browser content.

 ## Read a document in a different language

 If you're reading a document in a language different than your system language, set the language text table in BRLTTY.